annnnnne0811/MusicVisuals23/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+The song we decided to do for this project was " Shinunoga E-wa" by Fujii Kaze.
 # Instructions
+The user will be presented with a menu containing options 1-4.
+This will allow the user to enter a key from 1-4 to choose ehich

 # How it works